TouchBistro/tb/docs/tb_up.md

 ### Synopsis

-Starts services from a playlist name or as a comma separated list of services
+Starts services from a playlist name or as a comma separated list of services.

+Examples
+- run the services defined under the "core" key in playlists.yml tb up --playlist core

+- run only postgres and localstack tb up -s postgres,localstack

 ```
 tb up [flags]